Nitesh4415/trendy_shop/README.md

 ### Flutter Setup
 First, ensure your Flutter environment is correctly configured.

       flutter doctor

 Address any issues reported by flutter doctor before proceeding.

 ### iOS Setup (macOS only)
-1. Install Xcode: Ensure you have Xcode version 16.1 or later from the Mac App Store.
+1. ## Install Xcode:

+   Ensure you have Xcode version 16.1 or later from the Mac App Store.

-2. Install CocoaPods: If not already installed, run:
+2. ## Install CocoaPods:
+   If not already installed, run:

-     sudo gem install cocoapods
+       gem install cocoapods

-3. Install Pods: Navigate to the ios directory of the project and run:
+3. ## Install Pods:
+   Navigate to the ios directory of the project and run:

         pod install

-4. Open Xcode: Open the Runner.xcworkspace file (not Runner.xcodeproj) in the ios directory.
+4. ## Open Xcode:
+    Open the Runner.xcworkspace file (not Runner.xcodeproj) in the ios directory.

-5. Configure Signing: In Xcode, select the "Runner" target, go to the "Signing & Capabilities" tab, and select your development team.
+5. ## Configure Signing:
+   In Xcode, select the "Runner" target, go to the "Signing & Capabilities" tab, and select your development team.

 ### Android Setup
 1. ### Install Android Studio: